First live DPP

 02 · Who goes first

 The first product categories inside the ESPR scope.
 Batteries are already in force.
-Textiles, steel, aluminium, furniture and tyres are in the first 2025–2030 working plan.
+Textiles, steel, aluminium, furniture, tyres and mattresses are in the first 2025–2030 working plan.
+Detergents, chemicals and footwear are explicitly excluded from this plan.

 Batteries